beanvalidation/beanvalidation.org/proposals/BVAL-248.md

 ---
-title: Introduce an evalutation order for constraints defined on a single property
+title: Introduce an evaluation order for constraints defined on a single property
 layout: default
 author: Emmanuel Bernard
 ---